-Proven Cure for Sweaty Feet:
+Proven Cure for Sweaty Feet

-Causes of Excessive Foot Sweating:
+Causes of Excessive Foot Sweating

 This is to say that excessive hand sweating is usually a problem earlier in life than excessive foot sweating.
-In our estimation the reason for that is that the maturation process of plantar sweat glands takes longer than palmar sweat glands.
+In our estimates, the reason for that is the maturation process of plantar sweat glands takes longer than palmar sweat glands.
 Of interest is the fact that plantar hyperhidrosis (feet) as well as palmar hyperhidrosis (hands) are limited to a specific part of that organ.

 Diagnosis of excessive foot sweating:

 How do I know if this surgical procedure is right for me?
 Plantar hyperhidrosis usually is associated with palmar hyperhidrosis.
 In about 5-10% of patients, plantar hyperhidrosis is the major symptom that requires attention.
 If a patient has to change their socks a few times a day, routinely has ruined shoes due to sweat, has macerated skin, and or recurrent infections that produce smell, these are all signs.